Hurricane Irma Facts, Damage, and Costs

 Irma threatened $1.2 billion in Florida's produce crops.
 The state is America's second largest grower of vegetables like tomatoes, green beans, and cucumbers.
 The potential shortage pushed orange juice futures and sugar prices higher in the days leading up to the storm.
 If Irma had hit Georgia and the Carolinas hard enough, it would have affected corn, soybeans, cotton, and peanut prices.

 Three Ways Global Warming Made Irma Worse

 Global warming contributed to Irma's impact in three ways.
 First, rising sea levels made flooding more likely.
 The sea level around Florida is rising six times faster than average.
 Most of that is because of El Nino and other regional variations.
 But global warming aggravates these natural cycles.
-That's because warmer temperatures have melted the ice caps in Antarctica.
-They are shrinking at 1.6 meters per year, compared to 3.8 centimeters annually before 1992.
+That's because warmer temperatures have melted the ice sheets in Antarctica.
+From 1992 to 2017, the Antarctic ice sheet has lost nearly 3 trillion metric tons of ice.

 Third, global warming slows weather patterns.
 That allowed Irma and other storms to move much slower than normal.
 They had more time to wreak damage.

 How Irma's Damage Compares to Other Natural Disasters

 Irma's size and strength destroyed whatever was in its path.
 It was Category 5 with 185 mph winds and storm surges bringing waves 20 feet higher than normal tides.
 That would significantly impact Miami.
 The sea level is rising 3.4 millimeters a year due to global warming.
 Since 1992, its risen 3.34 inches.
 That means Miami Beach now floods during "king" tides.
 That three-inch increase doubles the cost of damage from hurricane-related storm surges, according to Swiss Re estimates.